 The three detailed transition questions make it easier for meeting participants to analyze, agree, and move on.
 After participants have agreed they understand, have been provided an opportunity to remove something they cannot support, and have been challenged to add something they may have missed, you are prepared to properly transition.

-The clarity and precision of the three transition questions demands more rigorous thinking and encourages the focus most people need to apply thorough analysis.
-Make it easier for your participants, avoid the the vague, extemporaneous questions that results in the worst deliverable you could ever develop in a meeting—another meeting.
+The clarity and precision of the three transition questions demand more rigorous thinking and encourages the focus most people need to apply thorough analysis.
+Make it easier for your participants, avoid the vague, extemporaneous questions that results in the worst deliverable you could ever develop in a meeting—another meeting.